mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 ## Driving a Resurgence in Enterprise Adoption of Microsoft Azure, .NET, Visual Studio and C#

-* Millennials Developers, as a category, have demonstrated a huge attraction to blockchain software development. [[ComputerWorld: Blockchain jobs continue to explode, offer salary premiums](https://www.computerworld.com/article/3235972/it-careers/blockchain-jobs-continue-to-explode-offer-salary-premiums.html)]

-   >Blockchain development is the second-hottest skill in the job market today, growing more than 200% since this time last year.

 ### *First Mover Advantage in a New Market*: Blockchain Distributed Applications Development

 * Blockchain development, specifically enterprise distributed applications and smart contract development, is a new innovator/early adopter market for developers and partners as well as enterprise organizations.
 This represents a huge *first mover advantage* opportunity for .NET and C# by supporting and leveraging the NEO Blockchain as a platform - attracting: a) more developers, b) more partners, and c) more organizations and customers to the Microsoft ecosystem.